Volunteer with TSSU!

 Stewards Committee

-The Stewards committee consists of departmental stewards who act as liaisons between the department (or school or faculty) and TSSU.
+The Stewards committee consists of a network of departmental stewards who engage and inform TSSU members in their respective departments (or schools or faculties).
 Stewards represent up to twenty employees in each department.
-Stewards are elected by their departmental caucus, and are required to report to the caucus and to the Stewards committee as necessary.
+Stewards are elected by the TSSU members in their departments on a yearly basis, and are required to report to departmental caucuses (such as the Graduate Student Caucus) and to the Stewards committee.
 Stewards meet three times a semester, and the stipend is $250/semester.
-For more information or to get involved, see the Stewards page or email chief_steward@tssu.ca or organizer@tssu.ca.
+For more information or to get involved, email cs-organizer@tssu.ca

 Vancouver and District Labour Council (VDLC) representatives

-TSSU has four positions on the VDLC.
-Elections for these four positions happen at the January GM, with nominations opening at the November GM.
+The VDLC is a labour organization that represents approximately 60,000 workers from over 80 affiliated unions in the Metro Vancouver area.
+TSSU has four seats on the VDLC.
+Elections for these four TSSU representative positions happen at the January GM, with nominations opening at the November GM.
 Duties include attending and representing TSSU at these meetings, and reporting any relevant business back to TSSU.
 Meetings are held on the third Tuesday of each month at 7:30 PM, and the position is stipended at $150/semester.
-For more information, email organizer@tssu.ca.
+For more information, email organizer@tssu.ca

 Since 1978